core-wg/resource-directory/draft-ietf-core-resource-directory.md

 This appendix describes
 a subset of link format documents called Limited Link Format.
-The rules herein are not very limiting in practice -- all examples in RFC6690, and all deployments the authors are aware of already stick to them -- but ease the implementation of RD servers.
+The one rule herein is not very limiting in practice -- all examples in RFC6690, and all deployments the authors are aware of already stick to them -- but ease the implementation of RD servers.